MIN17/restaurant-review/README.md

 ## TODO

-- implement update functionality for reviews using wizard modal
 - fix google places api issue - migrate to the newer version
 - implement user authentication
 - allow users to sort reviews based on a set of criteria